 The ability to conduct business with other businesses – B2B – is the heart and soul of revenue for many organizations, and traditional, API-led SaaS integration with little B2B consideration is not ideal.
 Instead, elegant SaaS ecosystem integration integrates your applicational data flows with your B2B processes, whether they are on-premise or in the cloud.
 Enterprises that can support fast and reliable information exchanges to and from customers and trading partners are just easier to do business with.

 For SaaS providers, the ability to embed integration services within the offerings and enable data exchange between their on-premise environment and their customers is a competitive differentiator.
-These embedded integration platforms provide frictionless data movement between a SaaS or data-centric service business and its customers, which in turn helps to greatly improve those services and deliver more business value to customers.
+These integration platforms provide frictionless data movement between a SaaS or data-centric service business and its customers, which in turn helps to greatly improve those services and deliver more business value to customers.

 An Integration Platform Up to the Challenge